 To be honest—I myself was apprehensive of Shillington's promises when I first started teaching eight years ago, mostly because it challenged my own traditional route of a university Graphic Design Degree.
 A lot of our teachers feel the same way at first, but after seeing our course curriculum and outcomes in action, they're singing a different tune.

 At Shillington, we've been challenging the norm as mavericks of design education for the past 20 years.
-We're used to the sceptics by now, but we're proud to still be going strong.
+We're used to the skeptics by now, but we're proud to still be going strong.

 Curious to hear more insights, find your next role, or talk all things innovation?
 Be sure to message Drew Welton, or register with us to stay in the know!

 Want to receive our stories in your inbox?